joaotavora/eglot/README.md

 [Flymake][flymake], [ElDoc][eldoc], [Xref][xref], [Project][project].

-This means adding or tweaking an Emacs LSP feature is a matter of submitting a single patch to Emacs targetting multiple relevant packages, not just Eglot.
+This means adding or tweaking an Emacs LSP feature is a matter of submitting a single patch to Emacs targeting multiple relevant packages, not just Eglot.
 You may even propose a new package altogether.